-Options for potential private and/or public investment projects in the transboundary-related river systems of WB6 involve not only new dams and water storage reservoirs for hydropower, but also other water uses such as: developing agricultural irrigation systems, new tourist resorts and various water-related facilities for urban and industrial water supply.
-These developments will be implemented in river basins shared between where different countries. socio-economic conditions and therefore different preferences and different objectives prevail.
-Hydropower options must consider environmental consequences, impacts to ecosystems and human health, together with financial and social risks, while optimising the development of hydropower potential.
+Options for potential private and/or public investment projects in the transboundary-related river systems of WB6 involve not only new dams and water storage reservoirs for hydropower, but also other wateruses such as: developing agricultural irrigation systems, new tourist resorts and various water-related facilities for urban and industrial water supply.
+These developments will be implemented in river basins shared between countries, where different socioeconomic conditions and therefore preferences and different objectives Hydropower options must consider environmental consequences, impacts to ecosystems and human health, together with financial and social risks, while optimising the development of hydropower potential.

-numerous earlier Despite transboundary throughout agreements the Region, some previously planned hydropower potential has not yet been developed, while some other HPPs that have been developed are now facing complaints from several transboundary parties.
-Until now, no satisfactory agreements have been reached during a series of negotiations between several WB6countries facing transboundary problems.
+Despite numerous earlier transboundary agreements throughout the Region, some previously planned hydropower potential has not yet been developed, while some other HPPs that have been developed are now facing complaints from several transboundary parties.
+Until now, no satisfactory agreements have been reached during a series of negotiations between several WB6-countries facing transboundary problems.
 A failure to resolve these issues has resulted in even more complicated relations between nations in a conditionally stable Region.

 The final goal in resolving potential water use conflicts is an agreement concerning the sharing of water quantity and hydropower potential between countries or entities.
-Nowadays, noticeable pollution from one part of river basin, especially after heavy rainfall, can raise tensions in the Region highly dependent on irrigated agriculture and hydropower.
+Now adays, noticeable pollution from one part of river basin, especially after heavy rainfall, can raise tensions in the Region highly dependent on irrigated agriculture and hydropower.